1307 PR.02 Managing Subrecipient Activity Associated with Sponsored Programs

 - subrecipient contact person with respect to the invoice, if indicated; and

-- certification on each invoice as to the truth and accuracy of the invoice (required).
+- a certification statement on each invoice as to the truth and accuracy of the invoice (required on all invoices, whether federal or non-federal).

 The DBO’s electronic approval in the Workday business process indicates that the DBO review has taken place.